If you're looking for some peace of mind, the best home security cameras can provide it by watching over your house inside and out, day and night.

 What are the best home security cameras?

 After testing dozens of wired and wireless options, the best home security camera for most people is the Arlo Pro 2.
-It records high-definition, 1080p video both day and night, is fully wireless, and can be set up both indoors and out, as it's weather resistant.
+It records high-definition, 1080p video both day and night, and because it's weatherproof and fully wireless, is the best outdoor camera for most people.

-For those on a budget, we recommend the Wyze Cam 1080p for indoor use.
-It costs about $25, yet has a surprising number of features for the price, and gives you 14 days of rolling cloud storage for free.
+The best indoor camera for those on a budget is the Wyze Cam 1080p.
+It costs about $20, yet has a surprising number of features for the price, and gives you 14 days of rolling cloud storage for free.

-If you need a budget home security camera that can withstand the elements, the Blink XT2 is the way to go.
-It costs less than $100, yet captures good-quality video, and gives you a lot of control over what gets recorded.
-However, Wyze has launched its own budget outdoor camera, the Wyze Cam Outdoor ($50), which has both local and cloud-based video storage options, as well as person detection.
-And, you can take the Wyze Cam Outdoor with you on vacation, too.
+If you need a budget outdoor camera that can withstand the elements, the Blink XT2 is the way to go.
+It costs less $99, yet captures good-quality video, and gives you a lot of control over what gets recorded.

 The best home security cameras you can buy today

-If you want a dependable home security camera for both indoors and out that doesn't cost too much, you can't beat the Arlo Pro 2.
+If you want a dependable home security camera for both indoors and outdoors, you can't beat the Arlo Pro 2.
 This 1080p camera has a wide 130-degree field of view, night vision, and more.
 It can be plugged in or run off battery power, and can last for up to six months without needing a recharge.
 It has both a microphone and a speaker, so you can talk to whoever you see in front of the camera.